Microneedling används ibland för att förbättra utseendet på bristningar genom att stimulera hudens kollagenproduktion.

 How many treatments are needed?

 Stretch marks rarely improve after a single treatment.
-Multiple sessions at a few weeks' intervals are common to achieve gradual improvements.
+Several sessions a few weeks apart are commonly required to achieve gradual improvements.

 Read more about treatment intervals: How often should one do microneedling?